Can't Get You Out of My Head: Commercial performance

 "Can't Get You Out of My Head" reached number one in 40 countries worldwide.
-In Australia, the song entered the singles chart at number one and remained there for four consecutive weeks.
+In Australia, the song entered the singles chart at number one, marking Minogue's seventh number-one hit in the country, and would remain there for four consecutive weeks.
 The Australian Recording Industry Association certified it three-times Platinum, for shipments of over 210,000 copies.
 In the United Kingdom, it faced competition from Victoria Beckham's single "Not Such an Innocent Girl" (2001).
 On the 29 September 2001 UK Singles Chart, "Can't Get You Out of My Head" debuted at number one with first-week sales of 306,000 copies.
 It spent four weeks at number one and remained for 25 weeks in the UK's top 40.
 It was certified three-times Platinum by the British Phonographic Industry.
 As of 2021, it had sold over 1.53 million copies in the UK, and by 2013 it was the country's 75th best-selling single of all time.

-In the United States, "Can't Get You Out of My Head" peaked at number seven on the Billboard Hot 100 chart and became Minogue's best-selling US single since "The Loco-Motion" (1987).
+In the United States, "Can't Get You Out of My Head" debuted on the Billboard Hot 100 chart in January 2002 and peaked at number seven the following March.
+The song soon became Minogue's best-selling US single since "The Loco-Motion" (1988).
 The Recording Industry Association of America certified "Can't Get You Out of My Head" Gold for shipments of over 500,000 copies.
+In Italy, the Federation of the Italian Music Industry (FIMI) certified the song three-times platinum with shipments of over 230,000 copies.

-The song was also certified Gold in Belgium, and New Zealand, Platinum in Austria, France, Germany, Greece, the Netherlands, Norway, South Africa, Sweden, and Switzerland; and two-times Platinum in Italy.
+The song was also certified Gold in Belgium, and New Zealand, Platinum in Austria, France, Germany, Greece, the Netherlands, Norway, South Africa, Sweden, and Switzerland.
 As of February 2018, it is Minogue's highest-selling single with worldwide sales of over five million copies.
 In 2023, it was the 92nd best-selling single of all time in the UK.